-When Andrew Goldstein suffers a sudden medical condition that requires a blood transfusion while on a Caribbean cruise, he is left behind in St. Kitts to seek treatment.
-Now he wants our advocates to help him get a refund for his cruise and reimbursement for his additional travel and medical expenses.
-But from whom?
+When Andrew Goldstein suffers a sudden medical emergency that requires a blood transfusion while on his recent Norwegian Cruise, he is left behind in St. Kitts to seek treatment.
+Now he wants our advocacy team to help him get a refund from NCL for his cruise and reimbursement for his additional travel and medical expenses.
+But is this reasonable?

 If you are one of our regular readers, you probably know where this is going.
 This story is yet another unfortunate tale that shines a light on the importance of travel insurance — even if you don’t think you will need it.